leieric/Text-Sketch/README.md

 ## Sketch NTC Models
 A training script is provided in `train_compressai.py`, which is slightly modified from CompressAI's example training script.
 See `scripts/train_sketch.sh` example usage.
 To generate sketch training data, apply one of the filters in `annotator/` to training images, and structure folder to fit the [CompressAI ImageFolder](https://interdigitalinc.github.io/CompressAI/datasets.html#imagefolder).

 Pre-trained NTC models for HED sketches can be found [here](https://upenn.box.com/shared/static/g1fzf9ctn0qvdn9exjpp8mkqh7aja4gm).
-The HED sketches generated from CLIC2021 can be found [here](https://upenn.box.com/shared/static/b90504o4k4onkicm8aal8fxkhltp2rnb).
+The HED sketches generated from CLIC2021 used to train it can be found [here](https://upenn.box.com/shared/static/b90504o4k4onkicm8aal8fxkhltp2rnb).

 ## Dependencies
 * pytorch